 the wife of one of the nation’s leading preachers

 Dr. Evans has been employed by the Billy Graham Evangelistic Association, the Grand Old Gospel Fellowship Ministry, Dallas Federal Savings and Loan, as well as numerous executive management positions with The Urban Alternative since its inception in 1982, including serving as Executive Vice President from 1989 to 1995.
 She currently serves as Senior Vice President until her death, December 30, 2019.

 Her illustrious ministry profession included serving on numerous boards such as the National Religious Broadcasters Board, NRB Television Board, and The Urban Alternative Board of Directors.
 In addition, she is a member of Leadership Southwest, sponsored by the Oak Cliff Chamber of Commerce and served on the Board of the Christian Management Association.
 Also, she served as the 1st President of the Global Pastors’ Wives Network.

 Lois was honored in 1995 with the Good Samaritan Award from Dallas Baptist University for outstanding Christian service to the community.
 In 1996, she received an honorary Doctorate of Humane Letters from Eastern College and in 2000 she received the Status of Women Award from Sigma Gamma Rho Sorority, Inc. The Women of Influence, Inc. honored Lois with The Woman of the Year in Ministry Award.

 Dr. Evans has traveled throughout the United States, the Caribbean, China, India, South America, Europe and West Africa.
 She is a much sought-after speaker for conferences and churches around the globe, as well as an accomplished singer.

 Lois is married to her favorite pastor/teacher and best friend, Dr. Tony Evans, Senior Pastor of Oak Cliff Bible Fellowship.
-She has four children: Chrystal, Priscilla, Anthony, Jr., and Jonathan, four granddaughters, eight grandsons, one great-granddaughter, and one great-grandson.
+She has four children: Chrystal, Priscilla, Anthony, Jr., and Jonathan, five granddaughters, eight grandsons, one great-granddaughter, and one great-grandson.

 BA Business Administration from Dallas Baptist University

 Doctorate of Humane Letters from Eastern College

 In addition to many magazine and newsletter articles, Dr. Evans was a contributing author to Promises Promises.
 Understanding and Encouraging Your Husband (Vision House, 1996).